f3rm/f3rm/assets/datasets.md

 <img src="images/dataset_previews/rooms/george_the_panda_1.jpg" width="400" alt="rooms/george_the_panda">&nbsp;
 <img src="images/dataset_previews/rooms/george_the_panda_2.jpg" width="400" alt="rooms/george_the_panda">

 This scene is of the room that George our Panda robot used to live in.
-The table and room contains a variety of objects, including those from the YCB dataset.
-Some of these objects may not be entirely picked up by the CLIP feature field as the source images do not get a good view of the object.
+There are 70 images with an original resolution of 3000x4000 (Nerfstudio should automatically select the downscaled images for training).
+The table and room contains a variety of objects, many of which are from the YCB dataset.
+Some of these objects may not be fully picked up by the CLIP feature field as the source images do not get a good view of the object.

 **Objects Present:**